iamnbutler/iamnbutler.github.io/posts/thoughts-on-vision-design.md

 ---
 title: Thoughts on Vision Design
 custom_slug: ""
-subtitle: Is this another made up designer title?
-Or is there something real here?
+subtitle: Something more than a made up title?
 date: 2021-03-04T08:06:38.725Z
 author: Nate Butler
 summary: I've been thinking about this over the past few years.
 The type of work